getndazn/pensieve/.github/PULL_REQUEST_TEMPLATE.md

 to review a PR, the faster we can review and merge it.

 > Examples:
-> Screenshots - Showing the difference between your output and the master
+> Screenshots - Showing the difference between your output and output in the main branch
 > Cloud Configuration - List cloud resources and show that the correct configuration is in place (e.g. AWS CLI commands)
-> Other - Anything else that comes to mind to help us evaluate
+> Other - Anything else that comes to mind helping us evaluate

 ### Related issues

 > Add here the link to one or more issues that are related to this PR.
 >
 > [#XXXXX](https://github.com/getndazn/pensieve/issues/XXXXX)